-The highlight of Shanghai has to be its Bund riverfront, which makes for an impressive light show especially at night, and features a dazzling array of modern architecture.
+The highlight of Shanghai has to be its Bund riverfront, which makes for an impressive light show, especially at night, and features a dazzling array of modern architecture.

 Shanghai has modernized at lightning speeds over the last 30 years and has some of the world’s tallest buildings, and one of the world’s fastest transit systems, the bullet-train underground network.
 One of China’s most famous buildings, the Shanghai Tower, is still the second tallest in the world.

 Large parts of Shanghai’s old city are also still intact and contain some beautiful tea shops, Buddhist temples, and carefully manicured gardens.
-Check out the venice-like waterways that lace across the old city.
+Check out the Venice-like waterways that lace across the old city.

 One of China’s most historically important cities, Shanghai came into its own in the 19th century as a huge trade hub.
-In the 1920s and 30s, the cosmopolitan city had its golden age and was famous for merging Western and Eastern culture to create some unique styles of music, cinema, and fashion.
+In the 1920s and 30s, the cosmopolitan city had its golden age and was famous for merging Western and Eastern cultures to create some unique styles of music, cinema, and fashion.

 Still a hub of Chinese cool, check out its burgeoning punk rock scene or sip a cocktail in one of the many rooftop bars overlooking the riverside skyline.